A claim is easier to navigate with an independent agency standing between you and the carrier.

 Filing an insurance claim is rarely the moment people are at their best.
 Standing between you and the carrier is what an independent agency does.
-Here is what to do, what to expect, and what we handle for you.
+The steps below cover what to do, what to expect, and what we handle for you.

 Just had a loss?
 Three things to do first.

 If your home, vehicle, or business has just been damaged, your first calls matter more than you think.
-Here is the order most carriers and adjusters expect, and what we recommend.
+These are the first steps in the order most carriers and adjusters expect.

 Get safe and document.